-First thing you want to do is take a look at the market cap of a few cryptocurrencies that you’re interested in.
-If you’re not familiar with what a market cap is, the most basic explanation is a coins price multiplied by its circulating supply.
+First thing you want to do is take a look at the market cap of a few select cryptocurrencies you’re interested in.
+If you’re not familiar with what a market cap is, the easiest explanation is, a coins price multiplied by its circulating supply.
 Pretty simple right?

 Remember the higher the market cap of a coin the less volatile it is.
 On the contrary, lower market cap coins are more volatile and have higher percentage swings.
 A more “diversified” portfolio contains a mix of these high to low market cap coins.

 Let’s group these into three categories…